-This scholarship is awarded to a full-time or part-time student who has enrolled for self-improvement with intention of completing a program or has plans for a degree.
+The Ahmed Children Scholarship is awarded to a full-time or part-time student who has enrolled for self-improvement with the intention of completing a program or has plans for a degree.
 The recipient must maintain a 2.5 or better GPA and have financial need.